wkgcass/vproxy/doc/how-to-use.md

 java vproxy.app.Main load ~/vproxy.conf
 ```

-> Multiple config files can be specified, will be executed in parallel.
+> Multiple config files can be specified at the same time, they will be loaded one by one.
-> Also, arguments in different categories can be combined, e.g. you can specify `load ...` and `resp-controller ... ...` at the same time.

 #### 3.3. system call command